Introduction

 3.2 Skirt Materials & Colors

-- Rubber Skirts: Slightly stiffer for more pronounced vibration.
+- Rubber Skirts: Stiffer for added vibration.

 Color Selection Tips: